ddecarle/eeb462-2024/Lab7_Phylogenomics3.md

   - a) How many gene trees have missing taxa?
 Why are they missing?  *(1 point)*
   - b) In addition to scoring quartet support for each node, ASTRAL quantifies quartet support for the whole species tree.
 One measure of support that is calculated is the **quartet score**, which is simply the sum of quartet topologies in gene trees that are also in the species tree.
 From this ASTRAL calculates the **normalized quartet score**, which is the proportion of gene tree quartets that support the species tree.
 A normalized quartet score of 1 means that all gene trees agree with the species tree and thus there is no gene tree heterogeneity.
 What are the quartet and normalized quartet scores for our species tree? *(1 point)*
   - c)	Does it appear that our loci are characterized by a low, intermediate or high level of gene tree discordance?
 Provide support from the ASTRAL analyses for your answer. *(1 point)*
   - d)	What are some of the possible sources of gene tree discordance?
-You may find it useful to refresh your knowledge of cichlid biology by re-reading the introduction to cichlids provided in the first phylogenomics lab (*i.e.* [Lab 5](https://github.com/ddecarle/eeb462-2021/blob/main/Lab5_Phylogenomics1.md)). *(1 point)*
+Remember to consult the slides from Lecture 9.
+You may also find it useful to refresh your knowledge of cichlid biology by re-reading the introduction to cichlids provided in the first phylogenomics lab (*i.e.* [Lab 5](https://github.com/ddecarle/eeb462-2021/blob/main/Lab5_Phylogenomics1.md)). *(1 point)*

 #### QUESTION 4